-- a) At the end of any month, the value of his taxable supplies in the period of one year then ending has exceeded the registration limit, which is £85,000 from 01 April 2017 until 31 March 2022. - b) At any time, there are reasonable grounds for believing that the value of his taxable supplies in the next 30 days will exceed the £85,000 limit. - c) If, where a business carried on by a taxable person is transferred as a going concern, the taxable supplies for the twelve months prior to the transfer exceed £85,000.
+- a) At the end of any month, the value of his taxable supplies in the period of one year then ending has exceeded the registration limit, which is frozen at £85,000 until 31 March 2026. - b) At any time, there are reasonable grounds for believing that the value of his taxable supplies in the next 30 days will exceed the £85,000 limit. - c) If, where a business carried on by a taxable person is transferred as a going concern, the taxable supplies for the twelve months prior to the transfer exceed £85,000.